 UserBrain allows you to test websites on your computer, iPad or iPhone.
 They record your screen and microphone during tests using their Chrome extension or iOS app.

 Once you take a short sample test (took me 10 minutes) and are approved, you will start receiving paid tests.
-The tests pay $3 each which is lower than some other sites, but UserBrain tests are also shorter.
+The tests pay $5 each which is lower than some other sites, but UserBrain tests are also shorter.
 You should receive a few tests a month.

 Once you make $10 you can cash out via PayPal.

 TestBirds is a software testing site sort of similar to UTest.
 They've conducted over 1,500 tests and found 110,000+ bugs.

 One of the things that stands out about TestBirds is the pay, for a regular usability test you'll earn 20 euros (almost $25USD), and that's just the start.
 For each bug you find you can earn even more money.